 In 2012 she established the Electoral Integrity Project, an independent research project supported by the Australian Research Council and other foundations and partners.
 She directs the research team based at the Department of Government and International Relations at the University of Sydney and Harvard's Kennedy School of Government.
 The project focuses on why elections fail, why this matters, and what can be done to strengthen integrity.
 EIP works with local teams of researchers in Mexico, Russia and India, as well as with international agencies including UN women, UNDP, the OSCE and EU, the Australian Electoral Commission, IFES, the Carter Center, ACEEEO, UN-DPA, USAID, and International IDEA.
 This award winning research project has generated a series of policy reports and outreach commentary, as well as scientific datasets and scholarly books.

 For popular commentary on public affairs, she can be followed on Twitter @PippaN15 and through her blog commentary in outlets such as the Monkey Cage, LSE Blog, Vox, and The Conversation.
-Her work, especially the EIP project, generates widespread coverage in the news media around the world.
+Her work generates widespread coverage in the news media around the world.

 She has served as the Director of the Democratic Governance Group at the United Nations Development Program in New York and as an expert consultant for many international bodies including the UN, UNDP, UNESCO, UN Women, NDI, the Council of Europe, IFES, International IDEA, the OSCE, the World Bank, the National Endowment for Democracy, the Australian Electoral Commission, and the UK Electoral Commission.

 Within APSA, she has been Vice-President of APSA and president of the Women and Politics Research Section and the Political Communications Section, the Vice-President and President of the Elections, Public Opinion and Voting Behavior section, and the executive of the British Politics Group and the Representation and Elections Section.

 She has also been Co-Founding Chair of the Elections, Parties, and Public Opinion Group (EPOP) of the PSA, and IPSA’s Elections, Citizens and Parties Research Committee.